avigil06/fp-javascript/LandD_disrupt.md

 RamdaJS is a collection of utilities which allow you to act upon different types of data to create complex solutions.
 Lets do one more refactor.

+All Ramda functions are attached to `R`.
+`add` - same as currySum
+`compose` - Ramda implementation of compose, executing from right to left `sort` - functional approach to sort
+`filter` - functional approach to filter
+`map` - functional approach to map

+We are using Ramdas `sort`, `filter`, `map` instead of the Array prototypes so we can pass the results of one function, into the next as it progresses through `compose`.

 ```
 const addOneLevel = R.add(1);
 const startAtLevelOne = (student) => ({ ...student, level: 1 });